fcdoc/doc/en/flashduty/conf/template.md

 ---
-brief: By customizing configuration templates, you can fulfill the need for personalized notification content
+brief: By customizing configuration templates, you can achieve personalized notification content
 ---

 # Configure Notification Template

-## In what scenarios would templates be utilized?
+## What Scenarios Would Use Templates?
-The system uses template rendering for [Incident](#Incident) when __dispatching incidents__, and triggers notifications.
-Dispatch may occur in the following scenarios:
+When the system __dispatches an incident__, it uses templates to render the [Incident](#Incident) and trigger notifications.
+Dispatching may occur in the following scenarios:

 1. Manually create an incident and dispatch it
-2. Report an alert event, and the system automatically generates an incident, dispatching it according to the matched dispatch strategy
+2. When an alert event is reported, the system automatically generates an incident and dispatches it according to the matched dispatch strategy
-3. After an incident is created, manually change the dispatch, i.e., reassign the incident
+3. After an incident is created, manually change the dispatch, i.e., re-dispatch
-4. According to the dispatch policy settings, the system will automatically escalate the dispatch
+4. According to the dispatch policy settings, the system automatically escalates the dispatch
-5. Reopen a closed incident and reassign it according to the previous settings
+5. After an incident is closed and reopened, it is reassigned according to the previous settings

-We utilize the __Golang template syntax__ [template/html](https://pkg.go.dev/html/template@go1.18.1) to parse data, allowing you to fulfill any complex rendering requirements.
+We use **Golang template syntax** [template/html](/0) to parse data, and you can complete any complex rendering requirements.

-- Please refer to the Chinese documentation [here](https://www.topgoer.com/%E5%B8%B8%E7%94%A8%E6%A0%87%E5%87%86%E5%BA%93/template.html#%E6%A8%A1%E6%9D%BF%E8%AF%AD%E6%B3%95) which supports logical judgments, loops, pipelines, and common functions;
+- For the Chinese documentation, please refer to [here](https://www.topgoer.com/%E5%B8%B8%E7%94%A8%E6%A0%87%E5%87%86%E5%BA%93/template.html#%E6%A8%A1%E6%9D%BF%E8%AF%AD%E6%B3%95).
+It supports logical judgment, loops, pipelines, and common functions
-- We have referenced the open-source library [sprig](https://github.com/flashcatcloud/sprig/tree/flashcat), which includes hundreds of commonly used functions that can be directly called in the template;
+- We have referenced the open-source library [sprig](https://github.com/flashcatcloud/sprig/tree/flashcat), which includes hundreds of commonly used functions that you can call directly in the template
-- If you wish to introduce additional functions, please submit a merge request
+- If you wish to introduce more functions, you are welcome to submit a merge request

-## What variables can be referenced?
+## What Variables Can I Reference?
-**Example of referenced variable** :
+**Example of Referencing Variables**:

 ```
 // 引用标题